Updated Jan 29, 2026

 Step 1: Download the Ordering App Template

-When you build your app with Adalo, there’s no need to start from scratch.
-Adalo provides dozens of premade templates with all the frontend, backend, and database components you need to create your app.
-For a restaurant delivery app, we suggest you download Adalo’s ordering template.
+When you build your app with Adalo, there's no need to start from scratch.
+The platform provides dozens of premade templates with all the frontend, backend, and database components you need to create your app.
+For a restaurant delivery app, we suggest you download the ordering template.

-If the colors and layout aren’t what you have in mind, don’t worry one bit.
-As we said earlier, you’ll be able to customize nearly every last pixel — the color, structure, pictures, and more, so your final app meets your expectations.
+If the colors and layout aren't what you have in mind, don't worry.
+You'll be able to customize nearly every last pixel—the color, structure, pictures, and more—so your final app meets your expectations and matches your brand.

 Step 2: How to Customize Your App

-1. The Building Canvas: This is the part of the building interface you’ll use to create your app.
-You’ll be able to see all our app’s screens; you can zoom in by pressing “Ctrl +.”
+2. The Building Canvas: This is the part of the building interface you'll use to create your app.
+You'll be able to see all your app's screens—up to 400 screens at once if needed—and you can zoom in by pressing "Ctrl +."

 You can also edit screens by clicking on them from the Building Canvas.
 Most of the customization you'll do comes directly from your Editing Dashboard.

-1. The Editing Dashboard: Dropping down vertically on the left-hand side of your screen, the Editing Dashboard has all the tools for creating and customizing your app.
-For instance, you’ll use it to add new screens, features, forms, and much more.
+3. The Editing Dashboard: Dropping down vertically on the left-hand side of your screen, the Editing Dashboard has all the tools for creating and customizing your app.
+You'll use it to add new screens, features, forms, and much more.

 Adding and Deleting Screens and Components